telerik/blazor-docs/components/textbox/overview.md

 ---
 title: Overview
-page_title: Textbox Overview
+page_title: TextBox Overview
-description: Overview of the Textbox for Blazor.
+description: Overview of the TextBox for Blazor.
 slug: components/textbox/overview
 tags: telerik,blazor,textbox,overview
 published: True
 position: 0
 ---

-# Blazor Textbox Overview
+# Blazor TextBox Overview

-The <a href="https://www.telerik.com/blazor-ui/textbox" target="_blank">Blazor Textbox component</a> allows the user to enter a generic plain text message.
+The <a href="https://www.telerik.com/blazor-ui/textbox" target="_blank">Blazor TextBox component</a> allows the user to enter a generic plain text message.

-You can control [various attributes](#features) of the `input` element and turn the Textbox into a password box, for example.
+You can control [various attributes](#features) of the `input` element and turn the TextBox into a password box, for example.
 You can also configure this component to respond to [events]({%slug components/textbox/events%}).

 ## Creating Blazor TextBox